+[[Authors: I don’t understand “looking for the benefit of implementing..”?
+You want to see whether implementing that specific technology would be beneficial?
+Can you reword this to be a bit more clear?
+Kezia]]

+AR: I tried to make it more clear.

-Let’s work through a simple example.
-The Human Resources department has submitted a proposal to expose an interactive menu for the company cafeteria to the Internet.
-While this may raise all sorts of questions around controls, processes and procedures, suppose the core security-oriented decision of the proposal is limited to either allowing authentication with the corporate username and password, or investing in a more expensive two-factor authentication mechanism.
-We may brainstorm a question like “How much risk does single factor authentication represent?”
+Consider this simple example.
+The Human Resources department submits a proposal to post a searchable lunch menu from the company’s cafeteria to the Internet.
+Although this may raise all sorts of questions around controls, processes, and procedures, suppose the core security-oriented decision of the proposal is limited to either allowing authentication with the corporate username and password, or investing in a more expensive two-factor authentication mechanism.
+You may brainstorm a question like “How much risk does single factor authentication represent?”
 Or perhaps, “How effective is two-factor authentication?”
 These types of questions are really nice and squishy for the initial phase of forming a research question, but not well suited to serious analysis.
-We would struggle to collect evidence of “risk” or “effectiveness” in these questions.
-So we transform them to be more specific and measurable as an approach to inform the decisions or actions in context.
-Perhaps we start by asking how many services require single-factor versus dual-factor authentication.
-We’d also like to know how many of those services have had their authentication system attacked and with what success and so on.
-Perhaps we have access to a honey pot and can research and create a profile of Internet-based brute force attempts.
-Perhaps we can look at the corporate instance of Microsoft Outlook Web Access and create a profile of authentication-based attacks on that asset.
-These are all good questions that are very answerable with data analysis with outcomes that can will help support a decision.
+You would struggle to collect evidence of “risk” or “effectiveness” in these questions.
+So, you must transform them to be more specific and measurable as an approach to inform the decisions or actions in context.
+Perhaps you start by asking how many services require single-factor versus dual-factor authentication.
+You might also like to know how many of those services have been attacked and with what success and so on.
+Perhaps you have access to a honey pot and can research and create a profile of Internet-based brute force attempts.
+Perhaps you can look at the corporate instance of Microsoft Outlook Web Access and create a profile of authentication-based attacks on that asset.
+These are all good questions that are very answerable with data analysis.
+They can produce outcomes that can help support a decision.

+[[Authors: Above--what is an interactive menu?
+It can be edited?
+Maybe your readers will get this without explanation?
+If so, ignore my query.
+Kezia]]

+AR: I modified it to be more clear (hopefully)

 Exploratory Data Analysis

-Now that we’ve laid out how a good data analysis should begin, lets talk about how things will generally occur in the real world.
-We’d love to start each day with a hot, caffeinated beverage, a clear research question and a bucket of clean data, but in reality we usually have to settle for just the hot, caffeinated beverage.
-Often times we do start off with data and a vague question like, “Is there anything useful in this data?”
-This brings us back to John Tukey (remember we mentioned him earlier this chapter).
-He pioneered a process he called “exploratory data analysis” or EDA.
+Now that we’ve explained how a good data analysis should begin, lets talk about how things will generally occur in the real world.
+It’d be great to start each day with a hot, caffeinated beverage, a clear research question, and a bucket of clean data, but in reality you’ll usually have to settle for just the hot, caffeinated beverage.
+Often times, you do start off with data and a vague question like, “Is there anything useful in this data?”
+This brings us back to John Tukey (remember him from earlier in this chapter?).
+He pioneered a process he called exploratory data analysis, or EDA.
 It’s the process of walking around barefoot in the data, perhaps even rolling around a bit in it.
-We do this to learn about the variables in the data, their significance and relationships to other variables.
-Tukey developed a whole range of techniques to increase our visibility into and our understanding of the data, including the elegantly simple stem and leaf plot, the five-number summary and the helpful box plot diagram.
-All of which are explained or used later in the book.
+You do this to learn about the variables in the data, their significance, and their relationships to other variables.
+Tukey developed a whole range of techniques to increase your visibility into and understanding of the data, including the elegantly simple stem and leaf plot, the five-number summary, and the helpful box plot diagram.
+Each of these techniques is explained or used later in this book.